AdriUMA/Arch-Install/README.md

 ### ⚠️ Cautions ⚠️

 - Only UEFI support (keep reading if you dont know what system is yours).
 - Install Windows before Arch for dual boot.
-Dual boot installation will fail if you have Windows 11 with BitLocker enabled.
+Dual boot installation may fail if you have Windows 11 with BitLocker enabled.
 - If for any reason SecureBoot needs to be enabled after installing Arch, I recommend deleting all BIOS keys before starting.
+- Internet is mandatory.

 ### 💿 Preparation